mkolodziej/game-of-life-java/README.md

-game-of-life-java
+Conway's Game Of Life in Java
 =================

-Implementation of Conway's Game Of Life in Java
+This is my take on implementation of Conway's Game Of Life in Java.
+It was written as a practice in OOD principles after I took part in coderetreat.org workshops.